Find Grad Schools

 29 Yearly Graduations

 University of North Carolina at Greensboro is the 17th most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Each year, around 19,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
 During the most recent year for which we have data, 29 people received their master's degree in liberal arts / sciences & humanities from UNC Greensboro.
-About 69% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
-University of North Carolina at Greensboro liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #18